Amur leopard

 The Amur leopard (Panthera pardus orientalis) is a leopard subspecies native to the Primorye region of southeastern Russia and northern China.
 It is listed as Critically Endangered on the IUCN Red List, as in 2007, only 19–26 wild leopards were estimated to survive in southeastern Russia and northeastern China.

 As of 2015, fewer than 60 individuals were estimated to survive in Russia and China.
 Camera-trapping surveys conducted between 2014 and 2015 revealed 92 individuals in an 8398 km2 large transboundary area along the Russian-Chinese border.
 As of 2023, the population was thought to comprise 128–130 sub-adult and adult individuals.

 Results of genetic research indicate that the Amur leopard is genetically close to leopards in northern China and Korea, suggesting that the leopard population in this region became fragmented in the early 20th century.
-The North Chinese leopard was formerly recognised as a distinct subspecies (P. p. japonensis), but was subsumed under the Amur leopard in 2017.
+The North Chinese leopard was formerly recognized as a distinct subspecies (P. p. japonensis), but was subsumed under the Amur leopard in 2017.